defcronyke/epaper-idf/README.md

 ---

-## ESP-IDF-based Method (recommended, OTA update supported) - Build custom firmware locally and install with ESP-IDF
+## ESP-IDF-based Method (recommended) - Build custom firmware locally and install with ESP-IDF

 ### The usual ESP-IDF way of building and installing your own custom version of the firmware.
-This method is recommended because it's well-tested, but you might prefer a different method listed in another section
+This method is recommended because OTA updates are supported and it's well-tested, but you might prefer a different method listed in another section

 ### Prerequisites (ESP-IDF-based)